© 2026

 Available On Air Stations

-PUC to host info sessions on Iron Range high-voltage transmission line project
+Info sessions on Iron Range high-voltage transmission line project delayed

 A map shows the proposed route of approximately 67.5 miles of transmission line to be constructed by Minnesota Power and American Transmission Co.
 LLC, from Minnesota Power's Iron Range Substation near Grand Rapids to Minnesota Power's St. Louis County Substation near Hermantown, with a connection to American Transmission Co.'s nearby Arrowhead Substation along portions of Itasca and St. Louis counties.